cbquillen/wavenet_experiment/README.md

 Many parameters must be changed using a parameter file.
 Use "-p params.txt".
 I include an example file.
 It is executable Python.

-# Advantages over the ibab setup
+### Advantages over the ibab setup

 - Simpler code.
 Generation is the same code as training.
 - Batch normalization is an option.
 - either one-hot or scalar input features, both in generation and training.
   - scalar input seems to produce better results
-- I get better accuracy, at least last time I compared.
+- I get better accuracy and faster convergence, at least last time I compared.
-- You should be able to use n-with atrous convolutions in generation.
+- You should be able to use N-point à trous convolutions in generation.
   (I haven't tested it.)
 - You can train predicting N samples into the future, not just one.